 Greater Fort Lauderdale's marine industry is comprised of world-class shipyards, marinas, manufacturing, wholesale and retail marine products, brokers, dockage, and every conceivable type of marine service, all supported by more than 149,000 jobs regionally – 121,000 in Broward County alone.
 This thriving industry contributes an annual economic impact of $9.7 billion in Broward County and $12.5 billion regionally.

-The marine industry is the second largest business sector in Greater Fort Lauderdale, following tourism.
-Approximately 2,000 mega-yachts (vessels measuring 80 feet or more) visit the destination each year.
+The marine industry is the second largest business sector in Greater Fort Lauderdale following tourism.
+Approximately 2,000 superyachts (vessels measuring 80 feet or more) visit the destination each year.
 The destination also has more than 50,000 registered yachts and more than 100 marinas.

 The Greater Fort Lauderdale area offers to yacht, sailing and motorboat enthusiasts an array of dockage, bunkering, maintenance, and provision services.
 And when on land, our visitors – whether they arrive by land, air or sea – can experience the advantages of the destination’s luxurious yet laid-back lifestyle, which includes world-class hotels, restaurants, golf, fishing, diving, running and biking trails, attractions, and shopping from luxury retailers and boutiques to the world’s largest single-story outlet mall.
 And, of course, spectacular year-round weather.